comprobo25/comprobo25.github.io/assignments/final_project.md

 Project Milestone 1 will be due by class on Thursday 11/21.
 Submit on [Canvas](https://canvas.olin.edu/courses/822/assignments/13820).

-Project Milestone 2 will be due by class on Monday 12/2.
+Project Milestone 2 will be due by class on Thursday 12/5.
 Submit on [Canvas](https://canvas.olin.edu/courses/822/assignments/13821).

 ## Project Documentation (Due after the Final Event on Thursday 12/19)